This Is the Biggest Driver of Inequality Between People

 Until we manage to manufacture smart humans or discover the secret to intelligence in another way (could a carnivore diet help?), social-economic inequalities will always exist because nature decided so.

-What we can do though, is through (fair) redistribution schemes, try to attenuate the effects of the valuecratic society in which we live, and take care of everybody.
+It is through fair redistribution schemes that we can attenuate the effects of the valuecratic society in which we live, and take care of everybody.